cbstodd/node-chat/README.md

 # Node Chat App

-A simple chat application build with pure NodeJS/JavaScript
+A simple chat application build with pure NodeJS/JavaScript and Socket.io

 To use: